Hashpack/hashconnect/README.md

 #### Send Transaction

-This request takes two parameters, **accountId** and a Hedera Transaction.
+This request takes two parameters, **accountId** and a Hedera Transaction, signs it with the specified account ID, and executes it.

 ```js
 let response = await hashconnect.sendTransaction(accountId, transaction);